Council Membership

 Gladasia Trotman, 1st term

-Gladasia Trotman is a seasoned education professional with over two decades of experience at North Star Academy Charter School of Newark, where she currently serves as Senior Manager of Special Education.
-Beginning as a Middle School Special Education Teacher in 2006, Gladasia's journey evolved through roles including Director of Special Education Compliance/Learning Disabilities Teacher-Consultant and Special Education Instructional Leader/Coordinator.
+Gladasia Trotman is a seasoned education professional with over two decades of experience at North Star Academy Charter School of Newark, where she currently serves as Director of Special Education.
+Beginning as a Middle School Special Education Teacher in 2006, Gladasia's journey evolved through roles including Senior Special Education Manager, Learning Disabilities Teacher-Consultant and Special Education Instructional Leader/Coordinator.
 Her expertise encompasses developing and supervising Child Study Teams, managing Individualized Education Programs (IEPs), and ensuring compliance with federal and state mandates.
 Gladasia holds a Bachelor of Arts in Elementary and Special Education and African American Studies from Syracuse University, a Master of Arts in Education Leadership, Management, and Policy from Seton Hall University, and a Post Master’s Certification as a Learning Disability Teacher-Consultant from Montclair State University.
 She possesses certifications in Standard New Jersey Elementary Education (K-5), Standard New Jersey Special Education (K-12), Standard New Jersey Supervisor, and Certificate of Eligibility Principal, reflecting her commitment to enhancing educational opportunities for students with disabilities through structured support and rigorous academic standards.

 State Resource Member Representatives and Agencies (Members Appointed by Representing Agencies)